maximumberlin76-gif/EDS-EDC-Full-Endogenous-Dynamic-Stability-and-Endogenous-Dynamic-Criticality-in-Open-Nonlinear-Dynam/APPENDIX_DYNAMICS.md

 Operational interpretation:

 - the base EDC system describes local approach toward retained operational balance;

-- it does not by itself represent unrestricted oscillatory dynamics.
+- it does not by itself represent unrestricted oscillatory dynamics;

----
+- local stability of the reduced system does not replace the EDS criterion C(t) > P(t).

 ## 7. Lyapunov Structure